sieuwe1/CortanaRoom/README.md

 Use your voice to lock or unlock your room (complete support will come later)

-Turn an RGB ledstrip into diffrent colors with your voice

-Turn an RGB ledstrip into a fading effect with your voice
+Turn an rgb ledstrip into diffrent colors with your voice turn an rgb ledstrip into a fading effect with your voice

 Use the build in alarm clock to turn your RGB ledstrip into an wake up light

+Support for multiple command sorts.
+For example you can say "turn LED blue" or you can say "can you turn my LED on in color blue".

 ###schematic